Explore the links between public health, gender, and community action in India and Thailand.

 - (ANTH3500 / 3 credits / 45 hours)

 - The concepts and skills introduced in Field Methods and Ethics unite and reinforce all other program components and are put to the test through the execution and successful completion of an Independent Study Project or internship.
 Material includes cross-cultural adaptation and skills building; project selection and refinement; appropriate methodologies; field study ethics and the World Learning / SIT Human Subjects Review Policy; developing contacts and finding resources; developing skills in observation and interviewing; gathering, organizing, and communicating data; and maintaining a work journal.
 The Field Methods and Ethics course examines public health indicators and helps students understand why some indicators are selected or important.
 The course includes helping students understand how and why studies are conducted in health and human rights; considerations for conducting such studies, including human subjects and ethical issues central to the World Learning / SIT Human Subjects Review policy; and how students can use public health data to acquire a better understanding of what is happening in the target society or community.
-Students are expected to develop competence in the following areas: self-orientation in a new environment, ethical comportment appropriate for researchers working with human subjects, and methodological approaches to anthropology fieldwork.
+Students are expected to develop competence in the following areas: self-orientation in a new environment, ethical comportment appropriate for researchers working with human subjects, and methodological approaches to conducting fieldwork.

 In addition to taking the above courses, students will also need to enroll in one of the following two courses: